10 Smart City Apartment Ideas to Make Every Room Work Harder

 Lighting is just as important.
 Instead of relying only on one ceiling light, layer your lighting.
 Use a floor lamp in the living area, a task lamp near the desk, under-cabinet lights in the kitchen, and a soft bedside lamp in the bedroom.
 Layered lighting creates zones, improves function, and makes the apartment feel warmer at night.

-Visual tricks for small apartments
+Visual tricks for compact rooms

 • Place mirrors where they reflect light